qingqinggit1/A2AServer/docs/README.md

 These documents offer detailed information about different Large Language Model configurations, including configuration parameters, usage instructions, and related considerations.

+## Issue Summary
+1. The official Deepseek-R1 model does not support function calling, so using it will result in errors.
+However, the Deepseek-R1 model provided by Volcano Engine supports both function calling and reasoning, and is recommended.

 Please refer to the respective documents for more detailed information.